georgeaaabbbccc/rdma_dpdk/README.md

 address or hostname of the server machine.

 4. At the server machine, run `run-servers.sh`.
-The server threads will register their QPs with the memcached server.
+The server threads will register their QPs with the registry.

 5. At all client machines, run `run-machine.sh`.
-The clients will get the servers' QP identifiers from the central memcached server.
+The clients will get the servers' QP identifiers from the registry.
 Any number of client machines can be added to the server this way.